Synonyms: PTI-125, sumifilam

 The study confirmed target engagement as defined by reduced association of filamin-A with the α7 and TLR4 receptor in lymphocytes.

-Also in November 2020, Cassava Sciences changed the drug's name to simufilam, due to a potential trademark conflict with the previous name (press release).
+In November 2020, the drug's name was changed to simufilam, due to a potential trademark conflict with the previous name (press release).

 For details of registered trials, see clinicaltrials.gov.